HabbashX/Property-Parser/Readme.md

 - ✅ Inline lambda-based validation rules
 - 🧩 Easy integration with other Java apps
 - 🔄 Support for referencing properties from external files (e.g., `file.properties:some.key`)
 ---

+---
+## ✨New Features
+- 🧩 Property Parser now supports BigDecimal and BigInteger
+- 🧩 now you can inject an instance of any serialized object into target field just by define the file name that the serialized object been stored in. (example.properties = object.dat)

+---